evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 The image above shows the planets separated by equal intervals.
 In reality, of course, those distances are unequal and much greater than the sizes of the planets.
 I could not draw the image with both planet sizes and distances in scale, and I tried.

 For example, the distance between the Sun and Mercury equals roughly to 83 Sun diameters.
-Or we can image it this way: it would take 83 Suns to fill the space between the Sun and Mercury.
+Or we can imagine it this way: it would take 83 Suns to fill the space between the Sun and Mercury.
 A realistic image of the Solar System would be so big that you would need to scroll the screen 100 times to get from the Sun to its first planet Mercury.
 It would take another 150 screens to see the Earth.
 Although such image would be more realistic very few people would find it useful.

 ### 2) Colors